arisGio/webpack/README.md

 --> stop Live Server, no need to use it now

 we are not focusing on the functionality, but just showing the different things you can add to your environment

+## Cleaning Up Hash Files

+in dist folder the files with hash filenames can add up, as we saw previously if you recall eg if we make a change to the code in index.js if we save that & run npm run build again it will add a new file

+clean: true --> will keep only one file and not 2 or more bundlehash1 bundlehash2 etc

+--> when you run the server, it's not running directly from the files in dist --> it's actually running it from memory